 Paul has personally cultivated a loyal client base acting as the sole legal provider to various clients who are leaders within the motor repair and electronics sector.

 Paul is an authority on all matters associated with the Compensation Recovery Unit (CRU) and Department for Work and Pensions.
-He is the author of the chapter on the CRU in Kennedys’ UK claims handling guide.
+He is the author of the chapter on the CRU in Kennedys’ Claims Handling Law and Practice Guide, the fourth edition of which was published in February 2021.

 Paul regularly writes articles for Kennedys’ personal injury and disease publications and is a member of the Forum of Insurance Lawyers (FOIL).